Disabilities (ADA): Colorado

 - Colorado permits the use of medical marijuana by registered users with a debilitating medical condition.
 See Colorado Medical Marijuana Law.

-- Under Colorado law, an employer covered under the ADA, may not refuse to permit an employee with a disability (including but not limited to blind, visually impaired, deaf, or hard of hearing), who is accompanied by an assistance dog (i.e. a dog that has been or is being trained as a guide dog, hearing dog or service dog) to keep the employee's assistance dog with the employee at all times in the place of employment.
+- Under Colorado law, an employer covered under the ADA may not refuse to permit an employee with a disability (including but not limited to a blind, visually impaired, deaf or hard of hearing person) to keep the employee's service animal with him or her at all times in the place of employment.
 See Service Animals.